wscullen/landsat_downloader/Readme.md

 [landsat_downloader_data.zip](https://drive.google.com/file/d/14lqY25kH1sU2kVYO6yR6ASPrDWW3fQ3J/view?usp=sharing)

 `grid_files` and `data` directories goes under the main project directory, `test_data` directory goes under the `test` directory in the main project directory.

+## Env Vars for USGS EE Auth
+Make sure to set USGS_EE_USERNAME and USGS_EE_PASSWORD to the usernamd and password that you use to access USGS EE.